UCLNatSci/2024/NSCI0011/nonlinear_odes/_sources/intro.md

 ## Examples of Non-Linear ODEs

 ### 1. Simple Pendulum
-The equation for the angular displacement \(\theta(t)\) of a simple pendulum is:
+The equation for the angular displacement $\theta(t)$ of a simple pendulum is:
 ```{math}
 \frac{\mathrm{d}^2\theta}{\mathrm{d}t^2} + \frac{g}{l}\sin\theta = 0
 ```
-This equation is non-linear due to the \(\sin\theta\) term.
+This equation is non-linear due to the $\sin\theta$ term.
 For small angles, it simplifies to the linearized form used in simple harmonic motion.

 ### 2. Van der Pol Oscillator
 A model for electrical circuits and heartbeats: